Back to Knowledge Center

 How quickly can I get a selection?

 Send the process conditions to a manufacturer and an engineering-based selection is usually faster than searching catalogues.
-Jiangxing returns a thermal selection and indicative pricing within one to two business days.
+Jiangxing returns a thermal selection and indicative pricing after engineering review; timing is confirmed with the enquiry.

 Next step

-Share your medium, temperatures, flow rate and pressure — Evan will return a thermal selection and indicative pricing after reviewing the available data.
+Share your medium, temperatures, flow rate and pressure — Blair will return a thermal selection and indicative pricing after reviewing the available data.

 Get in touch